masagrator/FPSLocker/README.md

   - `Delete patches` - it will delete file created by "Convert config to patch file" option
 - `Display settings` - you can read about in previous section.

-# Information about changing refresh rates
+# Information about changing refresh rates in handheld mode

 I want to use this space to clarify few things.<br>